-Action taken from a space of hopefulness and positivity, is way better and more productive, than any amount of action, taken from a space of hopelessness.
+Actions taken from a space of hopefulness and positivity, are way better and more productive, than any amount of action taken from a space of hopelessness.
 In fact, hopelessness may deter you from taking any action at all.

 So yes, bottom line is, your thoughts do shape your reality!!

 And all the true teachings of the Law of Attraction, teach you how to retrain your mind to expect positive outcomes.
 What’s more, they teach you how to become happy now, before it manifests, and detach from the outcome.